erodola/DLAI-s2-2022/README.md

 **Where:**

-- Physically: Aula 1 - Aule L Via del Castro Laurenziano 7a
+Physically in Aula 2 (Wednesdays) and Aula 1 (Thursdays) - Aule L Via del Castro Laurenziano 7a

-*Important*: Please use **Infostud Lab** (not Prodigit!) for booking a seat in the classroom.
-This should be done **no later than 48h** from the start of the lecture.

-- Virtually: Zoom ([link to the virtual classroom](https://zoom.us/j/4752349941?pwd=U0doeGFLWFFDSWlzWWxvd0JGMDRndz09)), Meeting ID: 475 234 9941, Passcode: 3K7xrM.

 **Q & A:** Please use the issue system of Github.
-[Here](https://github.com/erodola/DLAI-s2-2021) is the link to the course repository, you'll need to create a free account to access it.
+[Here](https://github.com/erodola/DLAI-s2-2022) is the link to the course repository, you'll need to create a free account to access it.

 ### Pre-requisites